PackmuleRegistry/Github-UPM-Proxy/README.md

 ## How it works

+- `GET /` → the worker returns a small JSON status page describing itself (org, scope, available endpoints) instead of forwarding to GitHub.
+GitHub's registry has nothing useful at its own root - it 301s to `github.com/features/packages`, which redirects again to an unrelated marketing/doc page - so this avoids that dead end for anyone who opens the worker URL directly in a browser.
 - `GET /-/all` and `GET /-/v1/search` → the worker calls `GET /orgs/{org}/packages?package_type=npm` on the GitHub REST API to enumerate every npm package owned by the configured org, fetches each package's packument from the